opil/documentation/docs/develop/TP/opil_tp_api.md

 ```
 * *state*:  Idle : 0, Ok: 1, Error = -1
 * *message*: A message according to the state.
 In case of an error, it will inform you with some more detail information about the error
-* *refId*: reference id of the TaskSpec entity
+* *refId*: reference ID of the TaskSpec entity

 # Interfaces Consumed
  In order to work as designed, the TaskPlanner requires a TaskSpecification, which is based on the TaskLanguage.
 This entity is explained below.
 ## TaskSpec

 ```json